Nova Scotia Zoning Maps

 Well, here’s some good news.
 In this post, we’ve created the first all-in-one reference for Nova Scotia zoning maps and land use bylaws.
 We THINK we’ve found them all, but if something is missing or inaccurate please let us know.
 Of course, zoning is important to consider when buying land, but so are 1,000 other things.
 Be sure to check out our guide to buying land in Nova Scotia

-So, without further ado, here is our 2023 list of nova scotia zoning maps:
+So, without further ado, here is our list of Nova Scotia zoning maps, updated for 2024:

 Cape Breton Zoning Map – CBRM zoning map